Guide

 allow using mutable default values in dataclasses.
 To get around this, pass

-to the inner class' dataclass_struct
+frozen=True to the inner class' dataclass_struct decorator.
+Alternatively,

 pass a zero-argument callable that returns an instance of the class to the

-keyword argument of
+default_factory keyword argument of

 For example: